Employee Discrimination Lawyer FAQs

 Under the Ohio and federal disability discrimination laws, employers are prohibited from discriminating against an employee with a disability who can perform the essential functions of the job “with or without a reasonable accommodation.”
 A reasonable accommodation is a modification of workplace policies or procedures that would allow the employee to perform the essential functions of the job.
 Employers are required to make reasonable accommodations of the known physical or mental limitations of an employee with a disability unless the employer can show doing so would pose an undue hardship.

-Common examples of reasonable accommodations include making existing facilities accessible, job restructuring, part-time or modified work schedules, acquiring or modifying equipment, and reassignment to a vacant position.
+Common examples of reasonable accommodations include making existing facilities accessible, job restructuring, part-time or modified work schedules, acquiring or modifying equipment, reassignment to a vacant position, and possibly medical leave.
 This is not an exhaustive list.
+Contact a Cleveland ADA lawyer to understand your rights.

 When can my employer ask about my medical conditions?